arduino/arduino-create-agent/README.md

 ## Using multiple configurations

-The agent support multiple configuration files.
+The agent supports multiple configuration files.
 When multiple configurations are found by the agent, the tray icon menu is expanded to contain the different configurations:

 ![Agent multiple configuration tray icon](https://raw.githubusercontent.com/arduino/arduino-create-agent/devel/images/linux/tray-icon-multiple-profiles.png)